 In most cases, you will have a certain amount of space on a server that you can use.
 This is measured in bandwidth and disk space.
 While, of course, you can’t tell the future, you should try to go for a little more space than you think you’ll use.
-This way you won’t go past you quota and incur any consequences.
+This way you won’t go past your quota and incur any consequences.

 6. Do Offsite Backups

 It is an unfortunate truth that websites sometimes crash and files are sometimes lost.
 Almost every host performs regular backups to help with this and you should make sure the host you are using does so to protect your files.
-To be safe, though, you should perform your own offsite backup in the case something happens.
+To be safe, though, you should perform your own offsite backup in case something happens.

 7. Try to Find Something with Low Cost and High Value